sinai-dev/OSLDocs/API/SL_Effect.md

 `PlayFXOnRefresh` (bool)
 * Play VFX on refresh tick?

-## SL_ShootBlastHornetControl
+## SL_ShootBlastHornetControl : SL_ShootBlast
-Derives from `SL_ShootBlast`.
+Inherits from `SL_ShootBlast`.
 Used by Hive AI enemies to shoot a lingering blast which tracks to the target.

 <b>Notes:</b>
 * Set the `BlastLifespan` (a ShootBlast field) to control how long the effect lasts.